-- a) Reports and other monitoring information provided to the COP; - b) Reports submitted pursuant to Article 21 (Re- - c) Information and recommendations provided pursuant to Article 15 (ICC); and - d) Reports and other relevant information on the operation of the financial assistance, technology transfer and capacity-building arrangements put in place under the Convention (Article 22.3).
+a.
+Reports and other monitoring information provided to the COP;

+- b.
+Reports submitted pursuant to Article 21 (Reporting); - c.
+Information and recommendations provided pursuant to Article 15 (ICC); and - d.
+Reports and other relevant information on the operation of the financial assistance, technology transfer and capacity-building arrangements put in place under the Convention.
+(Article 22.3)

 - i.
 Since there is no limitation on the information the COP can consider, it is reasonable to anticipate a process with significant NGO and stakeholder involvement. - ii.
-The COP shall, at its first meeting, initiate the establishment of arrangements for providing itself with comparable monitoring data on the presence and movement of mercury and mercury compounds in the environment as well as trends in levels of mercury and mercury compounds observed in biotic media and vulnerable populations (Article 22.2).
-The INC was requested to prepare draft arrangements for consideration at COP1.
+The COP shall, at its first meeting, initiate the establishment of arrangements for providing itself with comparable monitoring data on the presence and movement of mercury and mercury compounds in the environment as well as trends in levels of mercury and mercury compounds observed in biotic media and vulnerable populations.
+(Article 22.2) At INC 7, the Secretariat was requested to prepare a report with recommendations for establishing these arrangements, and a roadmap for developing a draft effectiveness evaluation strategy, for consideration at COP1. - iii.

-iii.
 The use of bio-monitoring to monitor the treaty's effectiveness may trigger the creation of a global framework to measure mercury level trends in fish and other aquatic food sources, and vulnerable human populations.

 VI.
-ADMINISTRATIVE MECHANISMS
+Administrative Mechanisms

-The Administrative Mechanism under the Convention is composed of two distinct entities: the Conference of Parties (Article 23) and the Secretariat (Article 24).
+The Administrative Mechanism under the Convention is composed of two distinct entities: the Conference of Parties (Article 23) and the Secretariat.
+(Article 24)